God promises to come to our aid during distress as we walk in harmony with him. Love motivates him to make and keep this promise.

 God created desert flowers to beautify the rocky landscape.
 He designed them to find moisture and nutrients wherever they take root so they can bloom and grow.

 God wants to beautify the world through us.
-He provides constant access to his living water and spiritual nutrients, so we can bloom and grow wherever we reside.
+Therefore, he provides constant access to his living water and spiritual nutrients, so we can bloom and grow wherever we reside.

 Grass